paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 };
 ```

-Once we've constructed this object, it's straightforward to write the tests:
+Once we've constructed this object, writing the tests is straightforward:

  - For `toString`, we go through all the test dates (e.g. `1970-07-18T18:36:42`) and see if they return the expected string for each of the formats (e.g.  `"1970-7-18 18:36:42"` for `"YYYY-M-D H:m:s"`).
- - For the `DateTime(dateString, formatString)` constructor, we go through all the pairs of formats and date strings (e.g. `"1970-7-18 18:36:42"` and `"YYYY-M-D H:m:s"`) and make sure the constructed object has the same offset as the corresponding test date.
+ - For the `DateTime(dateString, formatString)` constructor, we go through all the pairs of formats and date strings (e.g. `"1970-7-18 18:36:42"` and `"YYYY-M-D H:m:s"`) to make sure that each constructed object has the same offset as the corresponding test date.

-Here that is expressed in code:
+Or, as expressed in code:

 ```javascript
 describe("toString", function () {